John Madden (ice hockey)

 John J. Madden (born May 4, 1973) is a Canadian former professional ice hockey centre.
 He played 13 seasons in the National Hockey League (NHL), most prominently for the New Jersey Devils.
 An undrafted player from the University of Michigan (where he holds the NCAA record for most shorthanded goals in a single season with 10), he won the Stanley Cup three times during his NHL career: twice with the Devils and once with the Chicago Blackhawks.
 Madden was noted during his career for his ability to kill penalties, play both ends of the ice and score shorthanded goals.

 Madden was regarded during his career as one of the league's best defensive forwards; he was awarded the Frank J. Selke Trophy in 2001, and finished second in voting 2003, 2004 and 2008.
 His penalty-killing skills often generated breakaway chances while his team was shorthanded.
 Madden led the NHL and set a Devils' team record — and tied the NHL rookie record at the time, held by Gerry Minor (Vancouver Canucks, 1980–81) — by scoring six shorthanded goals during the 1999–2000 season.

 After retiring as a player in 2012, he became a coach and scout for NHL teams, including the head coach position for the Columbus Blue Jackets' minor league affiliate, the Cleveland Monsters, for three seasons.
+He currently serves as an assistant coach for the NHL's Utah Mammoth (formerly the Arizona Coyotes).